Delicious Without Compromise

 A coffee contract refers to the sale of green coffee between an exporter and importer, including details such as payment of premiums and differentials, costs and ownership of expenses and the date of fixing currency exchange payment.

 For any coffee to get to New Zealand, a farmer must sell, and a broker must buy, a whole container of coffee.
-So small lot farmers, who might only produce 50 sacks a year (less than a ¼ of a container), are unable to access the international export market without a middleman directly.
-However, this issue is resolved when producers of similar regions and affiliations join together to form a co-op.
-By pooling their resources, they can access the market with an export licence, and through mutual profits, can buy and collectively own coffee infrastructure.
+Small lot farmers, who might only produce 50 sacks a year (less than a ¼ of a container) are unable to access the international export market directly.

-Multi-origin blends allow us to craft a balanced palate by bringing together distinct coffee flavours from different regions.
-It also allows us to support smaller co-ops and a range of co-ops - distributing our own economic resources more strategically.
+Multi-origin coffee blends allow us to craft a balanced palate by bringing together distinct coffee flavours from different regions.

-A minimum price is guaranteed, ensuring farmer viability in times of low prices on the commodity market, However, the prices we pay to farmers are set through discussions with the cooperative to find a price that is reflective of the year they have had, the quality, and where the current NZ pricing market is at.
+A minimum price is guaranteed, ensuring farmer viability in times of low prices on the commodity market.
+However, the prices we pay to farmers are set through discussions with the coffee cooperative to find a price that is reflective of the year they have had, the quality, and where the current NZ pricing market is at.
 These prices are set to be favourable to producers, but still competitive with other coffee in New Zealand.
-On top of this, a payment of up to 60% of the contract price is advanced to the cooperative before the coffee is shipped to help producers to continue to operate.
+On top of this, a payment of up to 60% of the contract price is advanced to the cooperative before the coffee is shipped to help producers continue to operate.

-With our partners Trade-Aid Imports, we have been travelling to meet with cooperatives every year since 2004.
-However, we could not visit between 2020 -2022 due to the travel restrictions caused by Covid-19.
-Though no system of trade is perfect, we have seen first-hand how fair trade can benefit farmers and their communities.
+Though no system of trade is perfect, we have seen first-hand how fair trade coffee systems can benefit farmers and their communities.